nismanbar/rose-game-ai/README.md

 # rose-game-ai
-[ROSE game](https://github.com/RedHat-Israel/ROSE) template for self driving AI module.
+[ROSE game](https://github.com/RedHat-Israel/ROSE) template for self driving car module.

-This component is a template for building self driving modules for the ROSE game.
+This component is a template for building self driving car modules for the ROSE game.

 See the [examples](/examples) directory for more information about creating your own driving module.